OwenFeik/spells/README.md

         "ritual": false
     }
 ```

+An example file is included, though the user is free to extend or replace this by editing or replacing the file.

 ### Searching for Spells

 Spells in the spells.json file can be searched from the app through the following commands: